aesalazar/AsteroidsWasm/readme.md

 - Asteroids.WinForms - Reconstructed WinForms GUI that uses the game engine with a [PictureBox](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.picturebox) as the main renderer.
 This is using the .NET Framework 4.8.

+- Asteroids.WinForms.Core - Idential in code to the Asteroids.WinForms project but using .NET Core 3 (see below for more info).

 - Asteroids.Wpf - Equivalent WPF GUI to the WinForms applications that uses a WPF [WriteableBitmap](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.imaging.writeablebitmap) as the main renderer with help from the [WritableBitmapEx](https://github.com/teichgraf/WriteableBitmapEx/) library.
 This is using the .NET Framework 4.8.

 - Asteroids.Wpf.Core - Identical in code to the Asteroids.Wpf project but using .NET Core 3 (see below for more info).